JeffreyLin1/dih-framework/README.md

 # DIH Framework

-DIH Framework is a toolkit for building AI-powered applications with ease.
+DIH Framework is a toolkit for building AI-powered applications.

 ## Packages